 What is the duration of leave available under the NJFLA?

 An eligible employee may take up to 12 weeks of leave in any 24-month period upon advance notice to the employer.
 Leave taken for the birth or adoption of a child must commence within one year of the birth or adoption and the leave must be taken in consecutive weeks (unless the parties agree otherwise).
 Employees taking leave to care for a family member with a serious health condition can take the 12 weeks of family leave on a consecutive, reduced leave, or intermittent basis.
 Leave taken on an intermittent or reduced schedule basis must be taken in a manner that does not unreasonably disrupt the employer’s workplace.

 What are an employer’s requirements under the NJFLA?

-All employers subject to the provisions of the NJFLA must conspicuously display notice of its employees’ rights and obligations under the law.
+All employers subject to the provisions of the NJFLA must conspicuously display notice of employees’ rights and obligations under the law.
 The New Jersey Division of Civil Rights makes appropriate notices available to all employers here.
 In addition, employers can call the division at 609-292-4605.